-Electronically recording lectures or any other classroom or academic activity is not allowed, unless permission is granted by the instructor prior to the event.
-Each instructor's decision is final.
+The recording of lectures or any other classroom and academic activity is not permitted unless cleared by the instructor prior to the event.
+Instructors are advised to work with the Accessibility Coordinator if recordings are related to student accommodations.

 Class Assignments